Iotzio-Project/iotzio-dotnet/examples/api-functions/readme.md

 # API Functions Example

-This project contains various examples that can be run on a computer.
+This solution contains various examples that can be run on a computer.
 Each example is a separate project.

 ## Running the Examples